 In 1651 Lord Baltimore had presented Cuthbert Fenwick a grant of 2,000 acres of land lying on the Patuxent River, adjoining the historic De La Brooke Manor, which belonged to Robert Brooke.
 Fenwick gave the name of Saint Cuthbert’s, in honor of his patron saint, although it was commonly called Fenwick Manor.
 Cuthbert Fenwick devoted his talents largely to the cultivation of his property and to beautifying his home.
 Cuthbert Fenwick died before the construction was finished.
 He died in a house constructed on another part of his plantation on Saint Cuthbert’s Creek.

 John Darnall and Susannah Bennett were married in 1682.
-Susannah and John Darnell had one daughter, Henrietta Darnell, in 1683.
-John Darnell died approximately 1684.
+Susannah and John Darnell had one daughter, Henrietta Darnell, in 1684 at age 20.
+John Darnell died in December 1684 at age 35.

 Col Henry Lowe

 Col. Henry Lowe, planter, merchant, younger son, a nephew of the Lady of Baltimore, baptized at Denby, Derbyshire 1652.
 He immigrated in 1674 to Maryland where he settled in St. Mary’s County.
 He married by contract dated 18 May 1686 Susannah Maria Bennett, widow of John Darnell.
 He served as a naval officer for Patuxent District in 1684, Justice of Provincial Court, member of Provincial Assembly, Sheriff, Justice and Clerk of St. Mary’s County.

 - Susannah Marie born 1687 – 1720 married William Charles Digges, and their daughter married the second State Governor of Maryland, Thomas Sim Lee, who signed Articles of Confederation and Perpetual Union on February 2, 1781

 - Henry born 1688 – 1722